Updated: Aug 22

 Organizations should promote inclusion within their practices and values

-The culture of an organization sets a behavioral standards and overall guidance on what is and what is not acceptable.
-Within the organizations policy, practices, and values they should promote and recognize the importance of an inclusive workplace and inclusion within employees.
-This could include things such as insuring everyone is invited to corporate social events, such as holiday parties, offering the opportunity for everyone who is appropriate to do so to provide input, and ensuring the organization and management communicate in an inclusive way.
-This would hopefully create a top-down trickle effect, where because the behavior was being modeled by those at the highest level and down throughout the rankings, it was expected of all employees to be inclusive, thus reducing workplace ostracism.
+The culture of an organization sets behavioural standards and overall guidance on what is and what is not acceptable.
+In the organization’s policy, practices, and values, they should promote and recognize the importance of an inclusive workplace and inclusion within employees.
+This could include things such as ensuring everyone is invited to corporate social events such as holiday parties, offering the opportunity for everyone who is appropriate to do so to provide input, and ensuring the organization and management communicate in an inclusive way.
+This would hopefully create a top-down trickle effect, where because the behaviour was being modeled by those at the highest level and down throughout the rankings, it was expected of all employees to be inclusive, thus reducing workplace ostracism.

 Chang, K., Kuo, C.-C., Quinton, S., Lee, I., Cheng, T.-C., & Huang, S.-K. (2019).
 Subordinates’ competence: A potential trigger for workplace ostracism.
 The International Journal of Human Resource Management, 32(8), 1801–1827. https://doi.org/10.1080/09585192.2019.1579246

 Howard, M. C., Cogswell, J. E., & Smith, M. B. (2020).
 The antecedents and outcomes of workplace ostracism: A meta-analysis.
 Journal of Applied Psychology, 105(6), 577–596. https://doi.org/10.1037/apl0000453

 Jahanzeb, S., & Fatima, T. (2017).
 How workplace ostracism influences interpersonal deviance: The mediating role of defensive silence and emotional exhaustion.
 Journal of Business and Psychology, 33(6), 779–791. https://doi.org/10.1007/s10869-017-9525-6